c4pt000/electrum-dogecoin/README.md

-# electrum-dogecoin-4.0.1 (use at your own risk , floating decimal issues)
+# (use at your own risk , floating decimal issues) for stability use dogecoin-qt

+# electrum-dogecoin-4.0.1
 ```
 todo "fix zbar for QR code import",
 ```